bawa-apaar/Kafka-python-with-MongoDB-/README.md

 MongoDB stores data in JSON-like documents, which makes the database very flexible and scalable.

+In This project message (JSON type) is produced and consumed on Kafka topic and based on the "action" key in message various MongoDB operations is performed.

 Here we will go through following steps:
 1. Installation and path set
 2. File Descriptions